narkaTee/r/README.md

 Usage
 ---
-The command required one parameters.
-The actual R language script.
+The command requires one parameters which is either a actual R language
-The syntax looks like this:

-    | r "<R script>"

-... for example:
+script:

     | r "output = data.frame(Name=c('A','B','C'),Value=c(1,2,3))"

+... or just the name of a R script file that is uploaded to the app:

+    | r myscript.r

 Features
 ---